Collection Development Policy

 2. Excellent condition

-3. Enhances the collection or fills collection gaps
+3. Enhances or fills collection gaps

-Self-Published Books
+Self-Published Books:

-Material Selection Procedures
+Material Selection Procedures:

 The library relies on professional review sources for each subject area and format within the collection.

-Selection Guidelines for Specific Collections
+Selection Guidelines for Specific Collections:

 The library provides the following:

-1. An extensive collection of popular best-sellers for all ages in all genres
+1. An extensive collection of popular bestsellers for all ages in all genres

 2. Core classics and broad contemporary curriculum collection